-In Kent, you may be transitioned using the ‘Ready, Steady, Go, Hello’ programme.
-The programme is there to help and support you and address any concerns you have.
+In Kent, you may be transitioned using 'Ready, Steady, Go, Hello'.
+The programme provides help, support, and address any concerns you have.

-- gain the confidence to ask questions and be involved in decisions about your care
+- learn how to ask questions and be involved in your care

-They can answer any questions or concerns that you might have.
+If you have any questions or concerns, they can help.
 For example you could ask them:

 - what is the plan for my transition?

 - when am I moving to adult services?

 - can I meet the adult staff before I leave children’s services?

 - would it be possible to visit the adult service?